arangodb/docs/3.7/aql/functions-arangosearch.md

   - `maxTerms` (number, _optional_): consider only a specified number of the most relevant terms.
 One can pass `0` to consider all matched terms, but it may impact performance negatively.
 The default value is `64`.
-  - `prefix` (string, _optional_): if defined, Levenshtein or Damerau-Levenshtein distance is computed for documents which contains specified prefix.
-The default value is empty string.
+  - `prefix` (string, _optional_): if defined, then a search for the exact prefix is carried out, using the matches as candidates.
+The Levenshtein / Damerau-Levenshtein distance is then computed for each candidate using the remainders of the strings.
+This option can improve performance in cases where there is a known common prefix.
+The default value is an empty string (introduced in v3.7.13, v3.8.1).
 - `{STARTS_WITH: [prefix]}`: see [STARTS_WITH()](#starts_with).
   Array brackets are optional
 - `{TERM: [token]}`: equal to `token` but without Analyzer tokenization.